danielklim/r00tz2018/README.md

 nmap [target internal IP] -A -p20-450,3389
 ```

-Ok, we see that ports 80, and 3389 are open.
-These ports are commonly associated with HTTP and RDP.
+Ok, we see that ports 22, 80, and 3389 are open.
+These ports are commonly associated with SSH, HTTP and RDP.
 On our target system there are one or more vulnerable services on each port.
 We will investigate each in turn.

 ## What's our goal?